A Unique Curriculum

 The Tango for Musicians at Reed College program features a rigorous curriculum designed to maximize student learning within and across many activities.

 For our 2022 edition, two different tracks will be offered, focusing on specific aspects of tango music:

 - Arrangers & Composers Track

 Participants will be able to choose the track of their interest at the time of registration.
 Each track will feature specific masterclasses every day (see below for more details).
-Participants in any track will have free access to all public events, including the concerts and milongas.

 The Musicians Track curriculum includes:

 - Student ensembles